 Lawyer, military aviator

-This biography was written by Geoffrey Bentley and was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in February, 2015.
+This biography, written by Geoffrey Bentley, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in February, 2015.

 Alfred de Bathe Brandon was born on 21 July 1883 in Wellington, New Zealand, the son of Alfred de Bathe Brandon, a solicitor, and his wife, Louisa Kebbell.
 His father was mayor of Wellington from 1893 to 1894 and his grandfather, also named Alfred de Bathe Brandon, was an early Wellington settler, crown prosecutor and MLC.
 He was educated at Wellington College (1894–1901) and Canterbury College; then he went to England where he studied law at Trinity College, Cambridge.
 After being called to the Bar at London's Middle Temple in 1906, he returned to Wellington to join his father's legal firm of Brandon, Hislop and Johnston.